joejcox/AURAL/README.md

 Using this project, I intend to learn how to use Redux and Testing libraries.
 I will also use the project to increase my knowledge with Firebase services.

+_edit, 03/01/2022_: I have decided to implement TypeScript, another skill set that I have been needing to learn for some time.

 I also hope to pick up more useful information on database structure.
 With my previous project [Block.
 Social Media](https://github.com/joejcox/Block) I came to a some issues with structure - this time I would like to try out a new structure to gain a more rounded experience.

 During the build of this project I intend to develop a habit of outlining a project, its core tools, components and design before I even begin to code.
 I feel like this will provide a more enjoyable experience.